-The base score can increase or decrease based on the amount of connectivity between the riparian environment and adjacent terrestrial ecosystems (upland/woodland).
-Connectivity between the riparian environment and adjacent terrestrial ecosystems is considered a key element for the preservation of biodiversity.
-What constitutes a breaks in connectivity between the riparian zone and the adjacent upland/woodland is listed in Table 4.
+The base score can increase or decrease based on the amount of connectivity between the riparian zone and adjacent natural upland ecosystems (scrubland/woodland).
+Connectivity between the riparian zone and adjacent natural upland ecosystems is considered a key element for the preservation of biodiversity.
+What constitutes a break in connectivity between the riparian zone and the adjacent natural upland ecosystem is listed in Table 4.
 This "connectivity" is very important and may increase the value of this metric by up to 2 points, thus balancing the low value obtained from the low cover when natural disturbances of riparian habitat have occurred.
 Assess both margins together and give them one score.

-Additional Notes: Care should be taken if vegetation is scarce in the riparian area as a result of natural causes (e.g. a large flood).
+Additional Notes: Care should be taken if vegetation is scarce in the assessment area as a result of natural causes (e.g. a large flood).
 In the case of heavy disturbances by natural floods, the base score may be low and then recover in successive years.

-Table 4: Guidelines for identifying breaks in connectivity between the riparian and terrestrial zones.
+Table 4: Guidelines for identifying breaks in connectivity between the riparian and naturalupland ecosystem.